 Students live together in Somers Hall on the Mount Vernon campus during their first year, sharing WLP classes and co-curricular experiences.
 Community building activities are an integral part of the program structure, with these events taking place both inside the dorm and across campus.
 Students develop a strong supportive peer network that lasts throughout their college experience, and often beyond.
 Leadership skills grow out of these shared events and the supportive WLP environment.

 The Women’s Leadership Program is more than just a curriculum.
 WLP extends far beyond the classroom, and includes a plethora of student leadership groups, extracurricular events, and volunteer opportunities.
-Each cohort’s Graduate Teaching Assistant develops events in the residence hall and out in the nation’s capital, building community that forms bonds between the students that that will last well beyond their first academic year.
+Events for WLP students in the residence hall and out in the nation’s capital build community that forms bonds between the students that will last well beyond their first academic year.

 The Women’s Leadership Program is a living and learning community.
-WLP students live on the Mount Vernon Campus in Somers Hall with their respective academic cohort, including each cohort's Graduate Assistant.
+WLP students live on the Mount Vernon Campus in Somers Hall with their respective academic cohort.
 This housing arrangement fosters an intellectual community beyond the classroom, provides academic and social support, and creates a strong network for WLP students.

 If you love being close to everything the city has to offer, but also want a more traditional college campus experience, then Mount Vernon Campus will win your heart.